VerdantVibes/VerdantVibes/README.md

 - 👋 Hi, I’m @VerdantVibes
-- 👀 I’m interested in Python
+- 👀 I’m professional in Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Blockchain Tech.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with many developers.
-- 📫 How to reach me ...
+- 📫 How to reach me by email.
-- 😄 Pronouns: ...
+- 😄 Pronouns: I can be ideal dev you are looking for.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am not young just like this.

 <!---
 VerdantVibes/VerdantVibes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.